-Alexithymia is frequently associated with negative mood states such as depression (Foran & O’Leary, 2013) and anxiety (Onur, Alkm, Sheridan, & Wise, 2013), suggesting that those with alexithymia experience difficulties in self-regulation of negative moods.
-The Negative Mood Regulation Scale (NMRS; Catanzaro & Mearns, 1990) was designed to assess the strength of an individual’s belief in being able to use effective cognitive and behavioural coping strategies for the regulation of negative emotions.
-Lyvers, Makin, Toms, Thorberg and Samios (2014) assessed trait alexithymia via the Toronto Alexithymia Scale (TAS-20; Bagby, Parker, & Taylor, 1994) in 153 university students and found significant negative relationships between total alexithymia scores and negative mood regulation expectancies as measured by the NMRS as well as trait mindfulness as measured by the Mindful Attention Awareness Scale (Brown & Ryan, 2003).
-There were significant positive associations of alexithymia with depression, anxiety and stress as measured by the Depression Anxiety Stress Scales (DASS-21; Lovibond & Lovibond, 1995) and with everyday signs of frontal lobe dysfunction as measured by the Frontal Systems Behavior Scale (FrSBe; Grace & Malloy, 2001).
-These results suggested that those who scored higher on the TAS-20 index of alexithymia were relatively more impaired in their ability to objectively evaluate and regulate their own negative moods, perhaps due to inherent deficits in prefrontal cortical functioning.
-The present study administered the TAS-20, DASS-21 and NMRS to test the hypothesis that impaired emotional self-regulation as indexed by NMRS would mediate the relationship between TAS-20 and DASS-21; that is, the association of alexithymia with negative moods reflects a lack of effective emotion regulation strategies.
+Alexithymia is often associated with negative mood states such as depression (Foran & O’Leary, 2013) and anxiety (Onur, Alkin, Sheridan, & Wise, 2013), suggesting that those with alexithymia experience difficulties in self-regulation of negative moods.
+The Negative Mood Regulation Scale (NMRS; Catanzaro & Mearns, 1990) was designed to assess the strength of an individual’s belief in being able to use effective cognitive and behavioral coping strategies for the regulation of negative emotions.
+Lyvers, Makin, Toms, Thorberg, and Samios (2014) assessed trait alexithymia via the Toronto Alexithymia Scale (TAS-20; Bagby, Parker, & Taylor, 1994) in 153 university students and found significant negative relationships between total alexithymia scores and negative mood regulation expectancies as measured by the NMRS and trait mindfulness as measured by the Mindful Attention Awareness Scale (Brown & Ryan, 2003).
+There were significant positive associations of alexithymia with depression, anxiety, and stress as measured by the Depression Anxiety Stress Scales (DASS-21; Lovibond & Lovibond, 1995) and with everyday signs of frontal lobe dysfunction as measured by the Frontal Systems Behavior Scale (FrSBe; Grace & Malloy, 2001).
+These results suggested that those who scored higher on the TAS-20 index of alexithymia were more impaired in their ability to objectively evaluate and regulate their own negative moods, perhaps because of inherent deficits in prefrontal cortical functioning.
+The present study administered the TAS-20, DASS-21, and NMRS to test the hypothesis that impaired emotional self-regulation as indexed by NMRS would mediate the relationship between TAS-20 and DASS-21; that is, the association of alexithymia with negative moods reflects a lack of effective emotional regulation strategies.

 The ability to identify and describe one’s own emotional states should logically extend to the ability to detect and relate to the emotions of others.
 The face, and in particular the eye region, plays an important role in the display of emotions (Parker, Taylor, & Bagby, 1993).
 Parker et al. assessed 216 Canadian university students for alexithymia using the TAS-20; students were also asked to identify the emotions expressed in black-and-white photographs of faces.
-Students with high levels of alexithymia (as defined by TAS-20 cut-off scores) were found to perform significantly worse than non-alexithymics for seven out of nine basic emotions.
-Similarly Lane et al. (2000) found significant negative correlations between alexithymia scores and the ability to recognise facial expressions of positive and negative basic emotions.
-More recently, Prakachin, Casey, and Prakachin (2009) found significant negative correlations between TAS-20 alexithymia scores and recognition of facial expressions of basic emotions including sadness, anger and fear.
-Surprisingly, those with high levels of alexithymia were also found to make facial emotion recognition errors such as misidentifying positive emotions for negative ones (e.g., reporting happiness as fear).
+Students with high levels of alexithymia (as defined by TAS-20 cutoff scores) were found to perform significantly worse than nonalexithymics for seven out of nine basic emotions.
+Similarly, Lane, Sechrest, Riedel, Shapiro, and Kaszniak (2000) found significant negative correlations between alexithymia scores and the ability to recognize facial expressions of positive and negative basic emotions.
+More recently, Prakachin et al. (2009) found significant negative correlations between TAS-20 alexithymia scores and recognition of facial expressions of basic emotions including sadness, anger, and fear.
+Surprisingly, those with high levels of alexithymia were also found to make facial emotion recognition errors such as mistaking positive emotions for negative ones (e.g., reporting happiness as fear).
 These findings suggest that alexithymics tend to misread others’ emotions and fail to respond appropriately, leading to social difficulties.